russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 When you publish with a publishing house, your profit margin is, of course, reduced.
 But in return, you get to reach and visibility, which would be very hard to achieve on your own.

-That said, to publish with a publishing house, you first need to get their attention — you need to make them choose you.
+To publish with a publishing house, you first need to get their attention — you need to make them choose you.
 You can do this in two ways: by submitting your manuscript through a literary agent or by becoming someone well-known enough to attract their attention and who also has a minimum guaranteed number of potential buyers.
-I achieved this by starting to create content on social media and building a community.
+I achieved this by creating social media content and building a community.

 I had a very positive experience with my publisher.
 That said, both parties must engage in an exercise of mutual trust.
 They trust you to write the entire book, and you must trust them to advise, correct, or modify some of your ideas.
 I fully entrusted them with the process because I understood it was the best thing I could do.
 And the result was great.
 However, I always had the confidence to express my opinion if I didn’t like any proposed changes or modifications, and my opinion was always taken into account.
 After all, you’re working as a team.